MarcusGrum/AI-CPS/README.md

 ### Set up docker

-This is based on the [Tutorial](https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo).
+This is based on the [Docker Installation Guide](https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo).

 1. Update your os and accept its 'Suite' value from 'testing' to 'oldstable' explicitly before updates for this repository can be applied.